Change

 c.
 Information security

 The IHI Group takes appropriate information security measures when using technical and administrative information, as well as information systems for processing such information in its business.
 The Group is also strengthening these measures in response to the increasing sophistication of cyber-attacks and the rise in teleworking, while thoroughly educating employees on information security.
-However, cyber-attacks, loss or theft of information equipment and documents, network outages, or inadequate hardware and software could result in information leaks or business stoppages, which could adversely affect the Group's operating results and financial position.
+However, cyber-attacks, loss or theft of information equipment and documents, network outages, or inadequate hardware and software could result in information leaks or business stoppages, which could adversely affect the Group's business performance and financial position.

 4. Corporate activities and engineering